philuttley/statistical-inference/_episodes/10-mle_model_fitting.md

 - "Given a set of data and a model with free parameters, the best unbiased estimators of the model parameters correspond to the maximum likelihood and are called Maximum Likelihood Estimators (MLEs)."
 - "In the case of normally-distributed data, the log-likelihood is formally equivalent to the weighted least squares statistic (also known as the chi-squared statistic)."
 - "MLEs can be obtained by maximising the (log-)likelihood or minimising the weighted least squares statistic (chi-squared minimisation)."
-- "The scipy function `curve_fit` is optimised to carry out weighted least-squares fitting of models to data."
+- "The Python package lmift can be used to fit data efficiently, and the `leastsq` minimisation method is optimised to carry out weighted least-squares fitting of models to data."
-- "The errors on MLEs can be estimated from the diagonal elements of the covariance matrix obtained from the fit, if the fitting method returns it."
+- "The errors on MLEs can be estimated from the diagonal elements of the covariance matrix obtained from the fit, if the fitting method returns it.
+These errors are returned directly in the case of lmfit using "
 ---

 <script src="../code/math-code.js"></script>